Screen Addiction; how a Gen Alpha Baby Is Into Screens All the Time?

 You notice the glow in my eyes and think I am excited.
 But that glow is not happiness—it is strain.
 It is tired eyes trying to keep up with fast-moving images.
 It is a brain overstimulated but undernourished.
 My eyes shine because they are exhausted, not because they are fulfilled.
 This is one of the quiet truths of screen addiction among kids. that is easy to miss.

-I stay on screens because I don’t have friends—not real ones.
+Screens keep me company when real friendships feel out of reach.
 But i was never guided on how to approach someone.
 No one guided me to learn how to introduce myself or how to wait for my turn.
 I also wasn’t guided on how to handle rejection.
 You thought I was fine playing alone, but I wasn’t learning how to connect.
 So I stayed where connection felt easy—on screens.
 In games and videos, no one expects eye contact.
 No one asks me to speak.
 No one notices my awkward pauses.

 My brain feels heavy sometimes.